 Do you have a signature product, something that really sums up what ISHKAR is about?

 ISHKAR Glassware.
-For two thousand years, Herat’s distinctive coloured glass was traded along the length of the Silk Road.
-The artisans that we work with are some of the last in this ancient line of glassblowers.
-In a mudbrick workshop at the base of Herat’s ancient citadel, their work is keeping this precious industry alive.
+The artisans we work with are some of the last in this ancient line of glassblowers.
+In a mudbrick workshop their work is keeping this precious industry alive.
 Through ISHKAR we are able to create vital market access for these artisans.

 What about Plum & Belle feels like it has particular synergy with ISHKAR?